Nepgear45/SeekerOfSpells/README.md

 - Added Borderless window option in settings menu
 - Changed the name of BGM Volume to Background Musci Volume in settings
 - Updated Pause settings menu accordingly

+--- V0.27.0 ---
+- Added sprites for UI buttons
+- Adjusted Basic attack magic balancing
+- Adjusted Explosion radius and duration from Fireball spell
+- Fixed fireball turret immunity to dispell magic
+- Adjusted the location of disable particles on turrets
+- Added UI sounds
+- Removed some fake floors for optimization
+- Fixed a bug where unbreakable wall had no collision for player
+- Added new area and secrets to the map
+- Added another room event in the new area
+- Added Game finish sequence

+--- V0.27.1 ---
+- Fixed Big room cliping with starting split
+- Added HUD off option for cinematic screenshots
+- Added Keybind menu

+--- V0.27.2 ---
+- Fixed explosion radius staying too long
+- Renamed Keybing settings to keybinds
+- Added crosshair to HUD
+- Added crosshair toggle
+- Fixed RoomEvents not spawning under certain circumstances when loading

 #######################################################################################################################